ErikaJacobs/Personal-Website/content/post/All You Need Is Love For APIs/index.md

 ## What's An API?

 API stands for "Application Programming Interface", which sounds more complicated than it is.
-Essentially, an API is a technological way to retrieve data from somewhere and gives it back to you.
-Your computer connects to a data source through the information, pulls data, then brings it back to you!
+Essentially, an API is a technological way to retrieve data from somewhere via the internet.
+Your computer connects to a data source through the information you provide about it, pulls the data, then brings it back to you!

 ![](nice.gif)